Frequently Asked Questions

 Do I need to know how to use video, audio or photo equipment or software programs in order to participate?

 No. Our focus is on training participants on how to use the tools needed to develop multimedia stories.
 Each workshop usually includes professionals with some video, photo, audio or Web experience.
 But many participants have little or no digital skills.
+Please refer to the specific program description for information on pre-existing skills.

 If I am already very skilled in multimedia, which workshop should I attend?